dkmfbk/premon/src/site/markdown/overview.md

 ### PreMOn datasets

-To populate PreMOn with content from the various resources (predicate models, mappings), we developed an [open-source Java command-line tool](premonitor.html) available.
+To populate PreMOn with content from the various resources (predicate models, mappings), we developed an [open-source Java command-line tool](premonitor.html).
 The tool applies pluggable, resource-specific converters to the original distribution files of each resource, instantiating the proper individuals and assertions according to the PreMOn Ontology.
 If available, mappings to additional resources (e.g., WordNet synsets, OntoNotes groupings) are also extracted.
 OWL 2 RL inference, statistics extraction and some cross-resource cleanup (e.g., for dropping inconsistent mappings) are applied to extracted triples, leveraging [RDFpro](http://rdfpro.fbk.eu) for RDF processing.

 Specific conversion strategies had to be implemented for each predicate model.
 E.g., in VerbNet, semantic roles (with selectional constraints) and frames have to be propagated from a class to its subclasses, unless redefined in the latter.
 In PropBank (and NomBank), the instantiation of [`pmopb:SemanticRole`](http://premon.fbk.eu/ontology/pb#SemanticRole)s requires creating an individual for each ⟨[`pmopb:Roleset`](http://premon.fbk.eu/ontology/pb#Roleset), [`pmopb:Argument`](http://premon.fbk.eu/ontology/pb#Argument)⟩ pair, as no information is provided on which arguments a predicate may have (besides explicit occurrence in frame files, in which case semantic role attributes [`pmopb:core`](http://premon.fbk.eu/ontology/pb#core)/[`pmonb:core`](http://premon.fbk.eu/ontology/nb#core) are set to “true”).
 We applied the conversion suite on a large collection of resources, producing a comprehensive dataset, namely the [PreMOn Dataset](download.html), containing: